trisberg/quote/README.md

 # Function project for stock quotes

-This sample project contains a single function based on Spring Cloud Function: `functions.CloudFunctionApplication.quote()`, which returns stock price for a stock symbol passed via HTTP request.
+This sample project contains a Spring Boot app containing a single `quote` function based on Spring Cloud Function.
+The `quote` will look up and return the stock price for a stock symbol passed via a HTTP request.

 For the instructions below, make sure that your current directory is named `quote` and contains the quote function source.